IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The packet/optical network deployment and operation separation are inefficient for many reasons.
 First, both capital expenditure (CAPEX) and operational expenditure (OPEX) could be significantly reduced by integrating the packet and the optical networks.
-Second, multi-layer online topology insight can speed up troubleshooting (e.g., alarm correlation) and network operation (e.g., coordination of maintenance events), and multi-layer offline topology inventory can improve service quality (e.g., detection of diversity constraint violations).
+Second, multi-technology online topology insight can speed up troubleshooting (e.g., alarm correlation) and network operation (e.g., coordination of maintenance events), and multi-technology offline topology inventory can improve service quality (e.g., detection of diversity constraint violations).
-Third, multi-layer traffic engineering can use the available network capacity more efficiently (e.g., coordination of restoration).
+Third, multi-technology traffic engineering can use the available network capacity more efficiently (e.g., coordination of restoration).
 In addition, provisioning workflows can be simplified or automated across layers (e.g., to achieve bandwidth-on-demand or to perform